abhiwand/atk/doc/source/ds_dflw.rst

 In general, the following functions select rows of data based upon the data in the row.
-For details about row selection based upon its data see :doc:`ds_apir`.
+For details about row selection based upon its data see :doc:`/ds_apir`.

 Example of data cleaning: